hayattarique/spring-cloud/README.md

-# spring-cloud
+#Spring Config Server and Config Client with MySQL, JPA, and Spring Boot 3.3
+Overview
-This project demonstrates how to use Spring Cloud and Config Client to manage configurations in a microservices architecture.
-With Spring Cloud, you can centralize all your configuration settings, making it easier to manage and update them across different services and environments.
+This project demonstrates the use of Spring Cloud Config Server and Spring Cloud Config Client for centralized configuration management in a microservices architecture.
+The application is built with Spring Boot 3.3, Spring Data JPA, and MySQL for data persistence.
+Docker is used to containerize the application for easy deployment.